 When Phil arrived on Saturday morning, I still hadn’t finished the fencing, there were two one more fence posts to install.
 We thought the very last one would be easy to do, because it was located further down the garden, away from the original garage.
 It should just be a matter of digging out soil, but no, we found another large lump of concrete, which took a couple more hours to remove.
 Eventually though, Phil and I completed the fence and we were ready to move onto the groundworks.

 We spent the rest of the weekend, shovelling soil, moving things and laying oak sleepers to provide clear, level areas for the new log cabins.
-Whilst we didn’t complete the work (we couldn’t, because, at this time, some tree stumps were still in the ground and lying in the way), Phil’s vist had left me in a good position to finish off this phase without needing more help.
-We were pretty pleased with what we’d done, it was neat, accurate and tidy and my plan was becoming clearer to everyone.
-Despite the number of drawings and sketches I’d shown to Fiona, she had’t, until now, appreciated the overall scheme.
+Whilst we didn’t complete the work (we couldn’t, because, at this time, some tree stumps were still in the ground and lying in the way), Phil’s vist had left me in a good position to finish off this phase without needing any more help.
+We were pretty pleased with what we’d done, it was neat, accurate and tidy and my plan was becoming clearer.
+Despite the number of drawings and sketches I’d shown to Fiona, she hadn’t, until now, understood how the overall scheme worked, now it was clear.
 And we now had an even larger pile of rubble.

-The following weekend was the second May bank holiday – I’d set this time aside to finish the groundworks and to remove one metre from the existing workshop.
-(The new workshop’s ground plan, slightly overlaps the current building, which I still need to use for storage until the new buildings are complete.)
-I booked an extra day’s leave to give me a good chance of finishing this work in time and, after a lot of Googling and with a lot of help from Fiona, we’d booked a concrete crusher to be delivered on the first day of the break.
+The following weekend was the second May bank holiday – I’d set this time aside to finish the groundworks and to remove one metre from end of the garage.
+(The new workshop’s ground plan, slightly overlaps the existing building, which I still need to use for storage until the new buildings are complete.)
+I booked an extra day’s leave to give me a good chance of finishing this work in time and, after a lot of Googling and with a lot of help from Fiona, we’d booked a Red Rhino concrete crusher to be delivered on the first day of the break.
 The crusher arrived bright and early in the morning and, after two days of strenuous effort, the waste from the garden had been turned into something useful and was lying in position ready to be compacted.
-Neighbours came around to admire the Red Rhino and be impressed with its capacity to turn large lumps of concrete into piles of small pebbles.
+Neighbours came around to admire the Red Rhino and were impressed by its capacity to turn large lumps of concrete into piles of small pebbles.
 It now really felt like we were making progress.
-At the end of day two, with crushing completed and it being a nice, warm, sunny evening and we decided to celebratd the emergence of the new sun terrace, with bottle of English fizz.
+At the end of day two, with crushing completed and it being a nice, warm, sunny evening and we decided to celebratd the emergence of the new sun terrace, with a bottle of English fizz.